adrybakov/rad-tools/docs/source/user-guide/rad-make-template.rst

 .. important::

-    When template is made on the base of TB2J file it is still necessary to group bonds into neighbors and add names by hand afterwards.
+    When template file is made on the base of TB2J file it is still necessary to group bonds into neighbors and add names by hand afterwards.

 Template specification
 ======================

-Template helps to choose particular bonds for filtering of exchange model or for extracting model with grouped parameters (:math:`J_1`, :math:`J_2`, ...).
+Template file helps to choose particular bonds for filtering of exchange model or for extracting model with grouped parameters
+(i.e. :math:`J_1`, :math:`J_2`, ...).

-Here is the draft of the template which is provided by the scripts:
+Here is the draft of the template file which is provided by the script:

 .. code-block:: text